vaishious/ccextractor-gsoc15/README.md

  Very proficient and comfortable in using C,C++,git.
  Comfortable working in Bash Scripting and Assembly programming if required for small parts of the project.
 * **Projects done:**
  [Ultimate Tic Tac Toe game](https://github.com/anandsinghkunwar/pransa-tictactoe): Designed a game and wrote the AI for the game.
-Game UI and rules were written in Python but the AI code was written in C.
+Game UI and rules were written in Python but the AI code(algorithms like Monte-Carlo and Minimax using Alpha-Beta pruning) was written in C.
 * **Work Machine and Environment:**
  Fedora 21-64 bit machine.
 Most of my C programming is done on the terminal using VIM.
  Plan to work from home which has a stable 4Mbps internet connection 24/7.